gopherpit/gopherpit/README.md

 All files for distribution are located under `dist` directory.

+Docker image `gopherpit/gopherpit` is also provided, with a few examples on [Docker Hub](https://hub.docker.com/r/gopherpit/gopherpit/).

 Starting the service with default settings in the foreground is done by executing the binary:

 ```text